This document is only valid for the day on which it is accessed. Please read our disclaimer.

 |Brain||hypertensive encephalopathy (9 - 33% of children)|

-The most common causes in children are renal scarring from reflux nephropathy, and acute nephritis.
+The most common causes in children are renal scarring from acute nephritis, haemolytic uraemic syndrome, complications of medical treatments such as high dose corticosteroids.
 Children are more prone to hypertensive encephalopathy than adults, and you must differentiate this from stroke or subarachnoid haemorrhage.

 Management of the Hypertensive Emergency